Constraining the orbital eccentricity of inspiralling compact binary systems with Advanced LIGO: The eccentric chirp mass

 It is well known that for circular binaries the chirp mass $M_{\rm ch} \equiv \eta^{3/5} M = (m_1 m_2)^{3/5} (m_1+m_2)^{-1/5}$ is the combination of intrinsic system parameters that most directly governs the strength and evolution of the GW signal.
 This is easily seen by examining the functional form of key quantities such as the GW luminosity (energy flux), frequency evolution, and the waveform SPA amplitude and phase at leading (0PN) order: \bs \es For this reason the chirp mass is the parameter that is measured with the highest accuracy in systems that are inspiral dominated.
 For example, the detector frame chirp mass for GW170817 was measured with a fractional precision $\sim 0.05\%$ \cite{GW170817}.
 Because the chirp mass---not the individual system masses ($m_1, m_2)$---is the dominant parameter, this leads to a degeneracy in the $m_1$-$m_2$ plane: the chirp mass is measured precisely, but the individual system masses are not.
 This results in the famous chirp mass ``banana'' (see, e.g., the left panel of Figure \ref{fig:m1m2chirp}).

 We extend this line of reasoning to the case of eccentric binaries.
 It is important to note that eccentricity is not a high-order PN effect: the effects of eccentricity modify the quantities in Eq.~\eqref{eq:Mchdepend} at leading (0PN/Newtonian) order: \bs \es where Eqs.~\eqref{eq:dLdtecc} and Eqs.~\eqref{eq:dfdtecc} come from Eqs.~(6.7) and (6.10) of \cite{arun-etal-eccentric-orbitalelements-PRD2009} and are implicit in the work of \cite{petersmathews,peters}.
 The correction in Eq.~\eqref{eq:dAdtecc} comes from Eq.~(4.23) of \cite{yunes-arun-berti-will-eccentric-PRD2009} and includes additional eccentric corrections not displayed here.
 Note that the $e_t$ appearing in the above equations is itself a function of the frequency $e_t = e_0 F(f/f_0)$, where the behavior of the function $F(f/f_0)$ in the low-eccentricity limit is shown in Eq.~\eqref{eq:et-f}.
 Here $f$ represents the GW frequency of the harmonic at twice the orbital frequency.
-The last equation shows the 0PN SPA phase $\Psi$ from Eqs.~\eqref{eq:Psiterms} and \eqref{eq:Psiecc}.
-(Unlike the other expressions, the 0PN SPA phase cannot be written as a closed-form analytic function valid for arbitrary $e_t$; however, see Eq.~(4.28) of \cite{yunes-arun-berti-will-eccentric-PRD2009} for a higher-order expansion in the small $e_0$ limit.)
-Clearly, these expressions show that the GW signal now depends (at leading order) on a combination of the chirp mass \emph{and} the eccentricity.
+The last equation shows the 0PN SPA phase $\Psi$ from Eqs.~\eqref{eq:Psiterms} and \eqref{eq:Psiecc}.\footnote{Unlike the expressions in Eqs.~\eqref{eq:dLdtecc}\mbox{--}\eqref{eq:dAdtecc}, the 0PN SPA phase cannot be written as a \emph{relatively simple} closed-form analytic function valid for arbitrary $e_t$.
+An exact expression for the SPA phasing is possible at 0PN order while also including the 1PN periastron precession \cite{mikoczi-etal2012PhRvD}, but it requires the evaluation of hypergeometric functions to obtain the phasing as a function of $e_0$ and $f$.
+See also Eq.~(4.28) of \cite{yunes-arun-berti-will-eccentric-PRD2009} for a higher-order expansion in the small $e_0$ limit.} Clearly, these expressions show that the GW signal now depends (at leading order) on a combination of the chirp mass \emph{and} the eccentricity.

 Since most of the information in a coalescing binary's GW signal comes from the variation in the signal's phase, we focus on the parameter dependence in $\Psi(f)$ above.
 There we see that the eccentric correction is most important near $f\approx f_0=10 {\rm Hz}$; it becomes even larger at lower frequencies, but these are typically below the LIGO band.
 The size of the eccentric correction then rapidly decays for $f > f_0$.
-If we series expand $\Psi(f)$ near $f=f_0$, the SPA phase can be written as
+If we series expand $\Psi(f)$ near $f=f_0$, the SPA phase can be written as \be

-where
+\ee where

 The first two terms in Eq.~\eqref{eq:Psiexpand} [$\propto (f-f_0)$] shift the values of $t_c$ and the phase constant $\phi_c$.
 An examination of the $B$-term above suggests that the ``effective mass'' parameter that dominates the phase evolution near $f_0$ is an ``eccentric chirp mass'' parameter \bs